grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.memcached.md

 debug metrics.

 ## Examples
-This minimal example uses a `prometheus.exporter.memcached` component to collect metrics from a memcached server running locally, and scrapes the metrics using a [prometheus.scrape][scrape] component:
+This minimal example uses a `prometheus.exporter.memcached` component to collect metrics from a Memcached server running locally, and scrapes the metrics using a [prometheus.scrape][scrape] component:

 ```river